Helping children live in security

-World Vision builds peace with and for children by weaving a fabric of resilience through their communities.
-From Bogotá to Beirut and from Bujumbura to Banja Luka and beyond, World Vision's peacebuilding helps communities protect and empower children affected by violence.
+We are making progress.
+From Bogotá to Beirut and from Bujumbura to Banja Luka and beyond, peacebuilding helps communities protect and empower children affected by violence.
 Our tools aim to help these communities resolve their own conflicts, build capacities to heal broken relationships, and nourish more just systems and structures.

-World Vision does not define peace as the absence of conflict, but the abundance of shalom.
+But there’s more to be done.
+We don’t define peace as the absence of conflict, but the abundance of shalom.
 Psalm 34:14 urges people to "seek peace and pursue it".
 This ancient Hebrew term, shalom, connotes abundance, equality, respect, justice, well-being, and of course, peace.
 Peace is a concept shared across many faiths.

 UN Security Council votes to support young peacebuilders

 On 9 December 2015, the United Nations Security Council unanimously passed its first ever resolution to support young peacebuilders.

 Do No Harm for Faith Groups: Christian-Muslim Edition

 This manual is designed for facilitators of the ‘Do No Harm for Faith Groups: Christian-Muslim Edition’ workshop for partners.
 The participants in these workshops are religious leaders and faith-based organisation (FBO) staff who work closely with the host organisation.
 The workshop relates Do No Harm (DNH) principles – also known as Local Capacities for Peace (LCP) – to faith teachings.

 World Vision uses the "Do No Harm" approach (also known as "Local Capacities for Peace" or LCP) to integrate conflict-sensitivity wherever it is relevant.
 "Do No Harm" is a tool first developed by Mary Anderson and published by the organisation CDA.
 World Vision is a founding member of the project that developed this tool.